braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 :::info[**Derivation of Gauge Invariance from Local Horizon Constraints**]

 This commentary explains the origin of gauge invariance.
 Charge is defined as the *total* writhe of a braid.
-However, the rewrite rule $\mathcal{R}$—the engine of physics—operates as a nearsighted agent, perceiving only a small patch of the graph.
+However, the rewrite rule $\mathcal{R}$, the engine of physics, operates as a nearsighted agent, perceiving only a small patch of the graph.

 Consider a macroscopic filament.
 A local observer viewing a small segment perceives the local twist but cannot count the *total* number of twists in the entire filament without traversing its length.
 Since the rewrite rule cannot traverse the particle instantaneously due to the causal horizon [(§6.4.3)](tripartite-braid#6.4.3), it remains blind to the total charge.

 This blindness manifests as a symmetry.
 The local laws of physics must remain invariant under shifts in the global writhe count.
 Whether the total writhe is $W$ or $W+1$, the local dynamics appear identical.
-This invariance necessitates the existence of a compensating field to maintain consistency across the graph—precisely the role of the photon field in quantum electrodynamics.
+This invariance necessitates the existence of a compensating field to maintain consistency across the graph, precisely the role of the photon field in quantum electrodynamics.
 Gauge symmetry follows not as a postulate but as a consequence of the limited horizon of local causal operations.
 :::

 ### 7.3.4 Lemma: Conservation of Total Writhe {#7.3.4}